A Formalization of SQL with Nulls: -relations as an abstract data type

 We also declare binary operators $\oplus$, $\backslash$, and $\cap$ for the disjoint union, difference, and intersection on $n$-ary bags.
 The cartesian product $\times$ takes two relations of possibly different arity, say $m$ and $n$, and returns a relation of arity $m+n$.

 The operator $\mathtt{sum~r~f}$, for which we use the notation $\sum_r f$ (or, sometimes, $\sum_{x \leftarrow r} f~x$) represents bag comprehension: it takes a relation $r$ of arity $m$ and a function $f$ from $m$-tuples to $n$-tuples, and builds a new relation of arity $n$ as a disjoint union of all the $f~x$, where $x$ is a tuple in $r$, taken with its multiplicity; note that for such an operation to be well-defined, we need $r$ to be finitely supported.
+We also provide a more general form of comprehension $\mathtt{rsum~r~g}$, with the notation $\biguplus_r g$ (or, equivalently, $\biguplus_{x \leftarrow r} g~x$) where the function $g$ maps $m$-tuples to $n$-relations: the output of this comprehension will be a new relation of arity $n$ built by taking the disjoint union of all the relations $g~x$, where $x$ is a tuple in $r$, taken with its multiplicity.
+Again, this operation is well-defined only if $r$ is finitely supported.

 Filtering is provided by $\mathtt{sel~r~p}$ (notation: $\sigma_p(r)$), where $p$ is a boolean predicate on tuples: this will return a relation that contains all the tuples of $r$ that satisfy $p$, but not the other ones.

 We also want to be able to convert a bag $r$ to a set (i.e., 0/1-valued bag) $\Vert r \Vert$ containing exactly one copy of each tuple present in $r$ (regardless of the original multiplicity).
 Finally, there is an operator $\mathtt{supp~r}$ returning a list of tuples representing the finite support of $r$.